MSBivens/msbivens/README.md

 <h1 align="center">Hi 👋, I'm Michael Bivens</h1>
-<h3 align="center">I'm a web technician at the University of Idaho and Cyber Security Management Student!</h3>
+<h3 align="center">I'm a web technician at the University of Idaho and Software Engineering Student!</h3>

-- 🔭 I’m currently working on building Lorcana Stats
+- 🔭 I’m currently working on rebuilding a portfolio and managing some live sites.

-- 👯 I’m looking to collaborate on **hackathon projects**
+- 👯 I’m looking to collaborate on **something fun**

-- 🌱 I’m currently upskilling **Python**
+- 🌱 I’m currently upskilling **NextJS**

 - 👨‍💻 You can find my website on [www.msbivens.com](https://www.msbivens.com/)